rtrajano/p99_login_helper/README.md

 If you need some pointers on configuring Steam Input, I highly recommend watching this for tips, and inspiration: https://www.youtube.com/watch?v=eUmUdcRhM6g

+## Normal Linux Instructions

+1. Navigate to your EverQuest root folder and modify `eqhost.txt` to point to `Host=localhost:5998` instead of what is currently in there.
+2. You'll need a working Python 3 installation.
+Verify by typing `python3 --version` in a terminal.
+It should return with `Python 3.X.X`
+3. git clone this repo and start the script via `python3 ./p99_login_helper.py` in a separate terminal or as a background process.
+    1. It's only needed during login.
+Once in the game, you can end the process.

+## What the script does

+It makes a UDP server that acts as a proxy between the EQ client and the login server.
+The script is simple so you can inspect it yourself.

 ## Thanks

-Special thanks to [@Zaela](https://github.com/Zaela) for figuring out the issue and their original tool https://github.com/Zaela/eqemu-login-helper
+Special thanks to [@Zaela](https://github.com/Zaela) for figuring out the problem and their original tool https://github.com/Zaela/eqemu-login-helper